Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 ## Description

 The digital instrument cluster display is developed using the front-end tools HTML, CSS, and JavaScript as shown below.
+This website is developed for testing purpose.In Real time cluster HMI will be live streamed to the browser from the Electronic control unit.
+Testing will be done on that.

 <p align="center">
   <img src="https://github.com/Dinesh-D-2000/Instrument-cluster-automation-testing/assets/109975786/dc42240c-5320-431b-b646-76678dc88259" alt="Instrument Cluster Display">